Fershtater/rag-aqtra-mkdocs/rag-mkdocs/README.md

 - Rebuild the index if needed,

 - Replace the in-memory `rag_chain` in `app.state` so new queries use the new index.
+- Clear the in-memory response cache so new queries do not reuse stale answers.

 Response includes basic stats about documents and chunks.